 In this course, Visual and Digital Arts Majors spend time working on projects that tailor their portfolios toward career paths that come into sharper focus as they approach graduation.
-The semester culminates with portfolio presentations.
+The semester culminates with a gallery exhibition.
 PREREQUISITE: Senior status only